1. Home

 • Mayo (free) Headstone transcriptions from nearly 80 burial grounds across the county.

 • South Dublin (free) registers, photos and headstone transcriptions from Deansgrange and Shananagh cemeteries in the Dun Laoghaire and south Dublin area.
-Ongoing project.
+On-going project.

 • Tipperary Studies collection: Gathered from a number of unconnected sources, this collection of transcriptions covers more than 100 graveyards across the county.

-• West Cork Graveyards Database.
-Has extended area of coverage.
-See Cork Graveyards Database above.
+• West Cork Graveyards Database extended its area of coverage in 2023-24.
+See "Cork Graveyards" above.

 Other major collections of Irish burial records and headstones